hugo53/hugo53.github.io/_posts/2013-10-07-understanding-pdf-in-ios-deeply.md

 - Outline font (Raster font): ```Type 0```, ```Type 1```, ```TrueType```, ```CIDFont```.

 ##### Font and CIDFont
 Font is a collection of glyphs.
 CIDFont is also a set of glyphs.
-But, CIDFont is only used as a component of Type 0 font, cannot be used directly like Font.
+But, CIDFont is only used as a component of Type 0 font, cannot be used directly like other Fonts .

+##### Descendant Font
+is CIDFont, Type 0 will use glyphs of descendant font to draw characters.

+##### CIDToGIDMap
+When CIDToGIDMap is Identity:

+##### Font Symbolic
 ##### Font program

 ##### Font dictionary